grumpy-gaming/grumpy-os/knulli-Changelog.md

 - Fixed cursor movement bug in the popup keyboard
 - Fixed EmulationStation rendering issue with the Korean character '가'
 - Fixed bezels and charging screen for RG28XX
+- Fixed issue with volume indicator overlay not showing on TrimUI devices

 ### CHANGED / IMPROVED
 - OS features